 VLS-101 is an ROR1-targeted mAb-drug conjugate with a monomethyl auristatin E payload that demonstrated high response rates in relapsed/refractory mantle cell lymphoma and DLBCL.
 Dose-dependent peripheral neuropathy and neutropenia were observed, but the drug is generally well-tolerated.
-The study continues to enroll patients with RT, with encouraging preliminary responses.
+The study continues to enroll patients with RT, with encouraging preliminary responses seen in approximately half of treated patients.
 VLS-101 is provided at no cost.

-PBCAR0191 (Off the shelf CD19-CAR-T) (NCT03666000)
+FT819 off the shelf CAR-T (NCT04629729)

 Most studies of CAR T-cells in DLBCL have excluded patients with RT.
-However, recent data from Israel in a small number of patients demonstrated complete responses, similar to that seen in de novo DLBCL.
-PBCAR0191 is an off-the-shelf, allogeneic CAR -T-cell directed against CD19.
-The major advantage of an allogeneic product is quick availability patients who often have progressive disease.
+However, recent data from Israel in a small number of patients demonstrated 5 of 8 complete responses in patients with refractory RT, a result similar to that seen in de novo DLBCL.
+Similar data have been published in a retrospective analysis from patients treated with commercial axicabtagene ciloleucel at the Ohio State University.
+FT819 is an off-the-shelf, allogeneic CAR -T-cell directed against CD19.
+The major advantage of an allogeneic product is guick availability for patients who often have rapidly progressive disease.
 Additionally, CAR T-cells produced from patients with heavily pretreated CLL are often exhausted and dysfunctional.
 The CD19-CAR-T product was created from healthy donors may well overcome productions limitation of the autologous CD19 CAR T-cell strategies.
-PBCAR0191 provided at no cost.
+FT819 is provided at no cost.

-Nivolumab, ipilumumab, ibrutinib (NCT04781855)
+Nivolumab, ipilimumab, ibrutinib (NCT04781855)

 Immune checkpoint blockade has been successfully utilized in treatment for a variety of solid tumors.
 Phase II data from a previous study of ibrutinib + nivolumab in RT showed an overall response rate of 43% in 23 patients; furthermore, most responses were complete remissions.
 This study has been amended to add ipilimumab, a CTLA4 mAb.
-The hope is that this will enhance efficacy, akin to the improved results with ipilimumab nivolumab relative to nivolumab monotherapy in melanoma.
-This study will be open to enrollment in the near future.
+The hope is that this will enhance efficacy, akin to the results with ipilimumab improved nivolumab relative to nivolumab monotherapy in melanoma.
+The study is now enrolling, beginning with a 6-patient safety cohort of ibrutinib + ipilimumab, before enrolling the 3drug combination cohort.
 Nivolumab and ipilimumab will be provided at no cost.